WHOIGit/ooicgsn-roundabout/README.rst

 Using Roundabout for the First Time
 --------------------------------

-Not that your site is up and running, you can login by clicking the "Sign In" link and using the default user credentials created when the site was spun up.
+Not that your site is up and running, you can login by clicking the "Sign In" link and using the default user credentials created when the site was spun up for the first time.
 These credentials are set in the ``.env/production/django`` file, and - unless you changed them before starting the site -- default to:

 - Username: admin
 - Password: admin